Aspirin: Medical use

 Aspirin is used in the treatment of a number of conditions, including fever, pain, rheumatic fever, and inflammatory conditions, such as rheumatoid arthritis, pericarditis, and Kawasaki disease.
-Lower doses of aspirin have also been shown to reduce the risk of death from a heart attack, or the risk of stroke in people who are at high risk or who have cardiovascular disease, but not in elderly people who are otherwise healthy.
-There is evidence that aspirin is effective at preventing colorectal cancer, though the mechanisms of this effect are unclear.
-There is also evidence that aspirin can treat 80% of ED cases.
+Lower doses of aspirin have also been shown to reduce the risk of death from a myocardial infarction (heart attack), or the risk of stroke in people who are at high risk or who have cardiovascular disease, but not in older adults who are otherwise healthy.
+There is evidence that aspirin is effective for preventing colorectal cancer, though the mechanisms of this effect are unclear.
+There is also evidence that aspirin can treat some cases of vasculogenic ED.

 Pain

 Aspirin is an effective analgesic for acute pain, although it is generally considered inferior to ibuprofen because aspirin is more likely to cause gastrointestinal bleeding.
-Aspirin is generally ineffective for those pains caused by muscle cramps, bloating, gastric distension, or acute skin irritation.
+Aspirin is generally ineffective for pain caused by muscle cramps, bloating, gastric distension, or acute skin irritation.
 As with other NSAIDs, combinations of aspirin and caffeine provide slightly greater pain relief than aspirin alone.
 Effervescent formulations of aspirin relieve pain faster than aspirin in tablets, which makes them useful for the treatment of migraines.
 Topical aspirin may be effective for treating some types of neuropathic pain.

 Aspirin, either by itself or in a combined formulation, effectively treats certain types of a headache, but its efficacy may be questionable for others.
 Secondary headaches, meaning those caused by another disorder or trauma, should be promptly treated by a medical provider.
 Among primary headaches, the International Classification of Headache Disorders distinguishes between tension headache (the most common), migraine, and cluster headache.
 Aspirin or other over-the-counter analgesics are widely recognized as effective for the treatment of tension headaches.
 Aspirin, especially as a component of an aspirin/paracetamol/caffeine combination, is considered a first-line therapy in the treatment of migraine, and comparable to lower doses of sumatriptan.
 It is most effective at stopping migraines when they are first beginning.

 Fever

-Like its ability to control pain, aspirin's ability to control fever is due to its action on the prostaglandin system through its irreversible inhibition of COX.
+Like its ability to control pain, aspirin's ability to control fever is due to its action on the prostaglandin system through its irreversible inhibition of COX, unlike other drugs such as ibuprofen which reversibly bind to COX.
 Although aspirin's use as an antipyretic in adults is well established, many medical societies and regulatory agencies, including the American Academy of Family Physicians, the American Academy of Pediatrics, and the Food and Drug Administration, strongly advise against using aspirin for the treatment of fever in children because of the risk of Reye syndrome, a rare but often fatal illness associated with the use of aspirin or other salicylates in children during episodes of viral or bacterial infection.
 Because of the risk of Reye syndrome in children, in 1986, the US Food and Drug Administration (FDA) required prescribing information on all aspirin-containing medications advising against its use in children and teenagers.